meriambs/Triangle/README.md

 # Development:

-If you don't want to try the webpage, you only have to click on this [link ](https://meriambs.github.io/Triangle/).
+if you don't want to download the webpage, you only have to click on this [link ](https://meriambs.github.io/Triangle/).

 If you are more interested in knowing the code and maybe add new things you can clone it using those steps: